-During the reporting period, Driscoll's categorised our Australian suppliers of berries into two groups:
+During the reporting period, Driscoll's continued to categorise our Australian suppliers of berries into two groups:

 - the first, larger, source being Growers who pack the fruit into punnets themselves for delivery to Driscoll's for onselling to customers.
-The Growers are direct (tier 1) suppliers of Driscoll's; and - the second source, where a Packing Operator receives fruit into their packing operation, packs into punnetts and delivers the fruit to Driscoll's for onselling to customers, after having received the fruit from their suppliers.
+The Growers are direct (tier 1) suppliers of Driscoll's: and - the second source, where a Packing Operator receives fruit into their packing operation, packs into punnets and delivers the fruit to Driscoll's for onselling to customers, after having received the fruit from their suppliers.
 The Packing Operator is a direct (tier 1) supplier of Driscoll's and its suppliers are indirect (tier 2) suppliers of Driscoll's.

-At the end of the reporting period, all of our tier 1 suppliers, were registered on Sedex and shared visibility of their site information with Driscoll's.
+At the end of the reporting period, 100% of our tier 1 suppliers, were registered on either Sedex or Fair Farms and shared visibility of their site information with Driscoll's.
 During the reporting period, we used this information to risk assess employment management practices and identify areas of potential risk including forced labour.